 Modeling

-Viscoelastic attributes of a realistic damper can be described by a combination of springs and ideal viscous dampers.
-Kelvin-Voight model (A spring and a viscous damper in parallel) is commonly used to characterize dashpots at a single frequency.
 The damping coefficient and stiffness used in the Kelvin-Voight model are identified, experimentally, at various frequencies.
 The viscoelastic dashpot model is extended to all frequencies by fitting a generalized three-parameter (also known as generalized Maxwell) viscoelastic model to the experimentally evaluated damping coefficient and stiffness at various frequencies.
 Figure 3 shows the experimentally evaluated damping and stiffness coefficients of a dashpot at various frequencies (the blue marks) as well as a five-term generalized three-parameter viscoelastic model fitted to that (the experimentally evaluated) data.

 Figure 3 Typical frequency-dependent stiffness and damping coefficients of a dashpot